 Myself: Yes I invest

-Salesman: Well maybe you would be interested in an opportunity we have developed with the Brazilian government.
+Salesman: Well, maybe you would be interested in an opportunity we have developed with the Brazilian government.
 We are buying land that will be made available for residential and commercial development in the next year, but we can buy the land at pre-approval prices.
-We have calculated a percent return to our select group of investors of 2000% in the next five year.
+We have calculated a percent return to our select group of investors of 2000% in the next five years.